Despite Katrina, Overall Food Prices Stable

 Higher prices for gasoline and diesel fuel increase farm production costs, but with farm value accounting for about one-fifth of retail food prices, higher farm prices pass through to retail at only a fraction of their increase.
 Higher energy prices also increase the cost of processing, manufacturing, and transporting foods.
 However, direct energy and transportation costs account for only 7.5 percent of the overall average retail food dollar.

-Consumer and Producer Price Indexes, by Carolyn Chelius and Matthew MacLachlan, USDA, Economic Research Service, January 2021
+Consumer and Producer Price Indexes, by Matthew MacLachlan, USDA, Economic Research Service, December 2021

 Food Prices, Expenditures & Costs, by Patrick Canning, Hayden Stewart, and Andrea Carlson, USDA, Economic Research Service, April 2021